Local philanthropists back new Sussex research into ageing and the brain

 “These new doctoral research programmes will address fundamental questions concerning the origin of neurological disease.”

 The first project will look at DNA damage in different parts of the brain to determine the causes of neurodegeneration.
-The other project will focus on designing better drugs for treating motor neurone disease.
+The other project will focus on designing better drugs for treating motor neurone disease. back to news list

 If you'd like to leave a comment, enter your ITS username, password, and your comment.
 The comment may need approval before it is displayed, so don't expect your comment to appear right away.